agporto/markdown-cv/index.md

 `2019`__Evolvability Working Group__, Centre for Advanced Studies, Norway.

+## Scientific Societies

+`2011-2019`	Society for the Study of Evolution

+`2017-2019`	European Society for Evolutionary Biology

+`2014-2015`	American Association for the Advancement of Science

+`2014-2015` International Mammalian Genomics Society

+`2006-2012`	Sociedade Brasileira de Mastozoologia

 ## Software

 `2019` __ml-morph:__ A fast, general and accurate approach for automated landmarking of biological images (Author)